GreptimeTeam/docs/docs/user-guide/migrate-to-greptimedb/migrate-from-mysql.md

    commonly queried.
 The values in primary key columns are labels attached to the collected sources, generally used to describe a particular characteristic of these sources.
 Primary key columns are indexed, making queries on them performant.
+   > Note that in GreptimeDB, "primary key" and "tag" are used interchangeably.
+Please refer to our "[data model](/user-guide/concepts/data-model.md)" for more details.

 Finally please refer to "[CREATE](/reference/sql/create.md)" SQL document for more details for choosing the right data types and "ttl" or "compaction" options, etc.